HaydenMacDonald/multigitminder/README.md

 ## Inputs
 Required
+- `USERNAME` - your Beeminder username.
-- `auth_token` - Unique authorization token for Beeminder API, stored as a secret in your repo.
+- `AUTH_TOKEN` - Unique authorization token for Beeminder API, stored as a secret in your repo.
-- `goal` - Name of the goal.
+- `GOAL` - Name of the goal.
-- `value` - Numeric value of data point input (default value of 1).
+- `VALUE` - Numeric value of data point input (default value of 1).

 Optional
-- `comment` - Optional comment about the data point (default: 'via multigitminder API call at [ timestamp ]').
+- `COMMENT` - Optional comment about the data point (default: 'via multigitminder API call at [ timestamp ]').

 ## Outputs
 - Print statement confirming the value, goal, timestamp, and comment of data point sent to Beeminder.